Managing anxiety: What’s happening and what can I do to help myself?

 Anxiety is often manageable even if you’ve been coping with it for a long time.

 If your anxiety is causing you distress or affecting you regularly it may be time to consider qualified therapeutic support.
-Anxiety management techniques often work better longer term if paired with counselling, psychotherapy or specialised therapy to guide you, process and resolve the underlying causes so you can move forward.
-Over time using self help and/or therapy you can rewire your nervous system to respond to threat appropriately and proportionally then return back to a calm, regulated and steady state.
+Anxiety management techniques often work better longer term if paired with counselling, psychotherapy or specialised therapy to guide you to process and resolve the underlying causes so you can move forward.